SamanFekri/ItalyCovid19/README.md

 ## Prediction

-In this case I fit an normal distribution to new cases.\
+In this case I fit a semi-normal distribution to new cases.\
 I assume that peak day is 2020-03-30.

 <p align="center">